dcmi/usage/documents/process/index.md

 During 2018, this will change with the addition of other vocabularies maintained by DCMI, including the [LRMI concept schemes](http://lrmi.dublincore.org/specifications).

 ### Structure
 The Usage Board consists of a pool of invited experts which collectively takes responsibility for the stewardship of those vocabularies maintained by DCMI.
-Each of the vocabularies maintained by DCMI will have at least one person in the Usage Board with expertise in that vocabulary.
-It will be the repsonibility of DCMI to ensure that each of these vocabularies is represented in this way.
+Each of the vocabularies maintained by DCMI will be represented by at least one person in the Usage Board with expertise in that vocabulary.
+It will be the responibility of DCMI to ensure that each of these vocabularies is represented in this way.

 From time to time, the Usage Board will form a time and scope-limited task group to deal with issues arising with particular vocabularies.